CivML-PolyMtl/cutagi-doc/examples/ae/autoencoder-mnist.md

 ## 5. Create visualizer

-In order to visualize the reconstruction of the images we can use the PredictionViz class.
+In order to visualize the reconstructed images we use the PredictionViz class.

 ```python
 # Visualization